reslp/LFS-cazy-comparative/README.md

 ./phylociraptor -m tree -t slurm -c data/cluster-config-SLURM.yaml.template
 ```

 **IMPORTANT: If you compare these commands to how phylociraptor is currently run you may notice a few differences.
 This is because phylociraptor has been greatly enhanced since it was used for the LFS-cazy study.
-You may also want to try using a more recent version**
+You may also want to try using a more recent version.
+The results should be the same.**

 After you finsihed running step 7 we have recreated the phylogenomic results presented in the LFS-cazy paper.

 ### Part 2 - Genome annotation

-For genome annotation we used [funannotate](https://github.com/nextgenusfs/funannotate) using our in-house pipeline [smsi-funannotate](https://github.com/reslp/smsi-funannotate).
-Running this part of the analysis is independent of Part 1, however you need to make sure to run `setup.sh` and that you have snakemake and singularity installed correctly.
+For genome annotation we used [funannotate](https://github.com/nextgenusfs/funannotate) as part of our in-house pipeline [smsi-funannotate](https://github.com/reslp/smsi-funannotate).
+Creating de-novo genome annotations is independent of Part 1, however you need to make sure to run `setup.sh` and that you have snakemake and singularity installed correctly.

-Due to many dependencies and different databases used this part requires additional setup steps.
+Due to many dependencies and different databases which are used this part requires additional setup steps.
 What is described here is largely according to the README files and instructions also given in the [smsi-funannotate](https://github.com/reslp/smsi-funannotate) README file.

 **IMPORTANT: All commands need to be run in the `genome-annotation/smsi-funannotate` folder and snakemake and singularity need to be available**